-If Glencore were to exercise all of its rights and obligations under these agreements, it would own 110,780,582 common shares of PolyMet, representing 36.0% on a partially diluted basis, that is, if no other options or warrants were exercised or 33.6% on a fully diluted basis.
+If Glencore were to exercise all of its rights and obligations under these agreements, it would own 111,074,665 common shares of PolyMet, representing 36.0% on a partially diluted basis, that is, if no other options or warrants were exercised or 33.3% on a fully diluted basis, if all other options and warrants were exercises, whether they were in-the-money or not.

-On April 10, 2013, the Company amended its previous financing arrangement and issued a new Tranche E debenture ("2013 Debenture") with the principal amount of \$20.0 million to Glencore and Glencore agreed to a Standby Purchase Agreement ("Standby") related to the \$60.480 million Rights Offering by the Company.
+On April 10, 2013, the Company amended its previous financing arrangement and issued a Tranche E debenture ("2013 Debenture") with the principal amount of \$20.0 million to Glencore and Glencore agreed to a Standby Purchase Agreement ("Standby") related to a proposed \$60.480 million Rights Offering by the Company.
 Under the Standby, Glencore agreed to purchase any common shares offered under the Rights Offering that were not subscribed for by holders of the rights, subject to certain conditions and limitations.
 The 2013 Debenture carried a fixed interest rate of 4.721% per annum payable in cash monthly and matured on the earlier of (i) closing of the Rights Offering by the Company or (ii) May 1, 2014.
 The Company provided security by way of a guarantee and by the assets of the Company and its wholly-owned subsidiary.
-The sale of the 2013 Debenture was consummated on April 11, 2013.
-The Company accounted for the 2013 Debenture issued initially at fair value and subsequently at its amortized cost.
+The 2013 Debenture was issued on April 11, 2013.
+The Company recognized the 2013 Debenture issued initially at fair value and subsequently accounted for the debenture at its amortized cost.
 Transaction costs for the financing were \$0.103 million.
 The 2013 Debenture was repaid upon the closing of the Rights Offering on July 5, 2013.

-Glencore purchased PolyMet common shares for \$20.960 million in the Rights Offering, which closed on July 5, 2013.
+Glencore purchased 31,756,979 common shares of the Company for \$20.960 million upon closing of the Rights Offering on July 5, 2013.

-On April 25, 2014, the Company amended its previous financing arrangement and extended the term of the Series A-D debentures and the expiration date of the associated Exchange Warrants to the earlier of the Early Maturity Event or September 30, 2015.
+On April 25, 2014 the Company amended its previous financing arrangement and extended the term of the 2008 Debentures and the expiration date of the associated Exchange Warrants to the earlier of the Early Maturity Event or September 30, 2015.
 All other terms of both the debentures and the warrants described above are unchanged.